kylejramstad/garage-pi-v2.0/README.md

 1. Open a web browser to https://192.168.1.1
    - Use the IP address of your Pi
 1. Follow the onscreen instructions to create your first user
-1. After logging in, click the setting to add users, delete users, change your password, setup your Amazon Alexa or Google Assistant, adjust the logs, and to **download and the SSL/TLS certificate** *(This will stop those warnings when visiting the page)*
+1. After logging in, click the setting to add users, delete users, change your password, setup your Amazon Alexa or Google Assistant, adjust the logs, and to **download and install the SSL/TLS certificate** *(This will stop those warnings when visiting the page)*

 ### Port Forwarding and Making Garage-Pi-v2 Public to the Internet
 **This is extremely dangerous.
 Only do this if you understand the risks involved.**